 Secondly, as explained above, if you take a daily supplement, you know that you are taking the optimal amount of these compounds consistently so building up a good anti-oxidant line of defense.
 You can just take one supplement a day rather than having to keep remembering to eat certain foods.

 Thirdly, perhaps more than ever we need to take extra care of our eyes given what we subject them to.
 These days it seems we are never far from our mobiles, PC monitors and TV screens which are constantly subjecting our eyes to harmful blue light.
 These special compounds could help prevent the degradation of the macular over time.
-If you want more information on ways to block out blue light, check out my post on anti-blue light monitor filters.
-Also remember to block out UV rays from sunlight by wearing UV blocking sunglasses.

 Fourthly, the research suggests taking a supplement is more effective that eating foods that we know to be rich in these compounds.
 The Waterford Institute of Technology found marked improvements in macular pigments and eyesight after a study of 100 volunteers taking a supplement over a period of a year.
 However, following a more limited study of volunteers drinking a smoothie rich in foods containing lutein and zeaxanthin, it was found there was no marked increase in these areas.
 If you want to read more about the research, click here.

 So which supplements are the best?